yuahmed/dig245-regenerative/README.md

 <details>
 <summary>Preparation</summary>

-Complete the following to prepare for this assignment
+Complete the following to prepare for this assignment.
+See [Resources](#resources) for additional information as needed.

 ### Concept